-We also looked at savings we could make through our procurement processes, and made good progress
+We also looked at savings we could make through our procurement processes, and made good progress in the year.

 While we generally don't build out schemes that haven't been forward sold, we sometimes carry out some enabling works to sites to prepare them for development.
 We paused expenditure on such sites until we were clearer on their viability.